You might already know that Google uses over 200 ranking factors in their algorithm…

 76. Site Uptime: Lots of downtime from site maintenance or server issues may hurt your rankings (and can even result in deindexing if not corrected).

 77. Server Location: Server location influences where your site ranks in different geographical regions (source).
 Especially important for geo-specific searches.

 78. SSL Certificate: Google has confirmed that use HTTPS as a ranking signal.

 According to Google, however, HTTPS only acts as a “tiebreaker“.

 79. Terms of Service and Privacy Pages: These two pages help tell Google that a site is a trustworthy member of the internet.
 They may also help improve your site’s E-A-T.

 80. Duplicate Meta Information On-Site: Duplicate meta information across your site may bring down all of your page’s visibility.
-In fact, the Search Console warns you if you have too many of these.

 81. Breadcrumb Navigation: This is a style of user-friendly site-architecture that helps users (and search engines) know where they are on a site: